joykangangi/MyResume/README.md

 # ResumeApp
 ### Description
 An interactive app containing my resume.
+This is my Stage 2 Task at HNGi9 Internship.
 ### Features.
+ - Display name
+ - Dispaly picture
+ - About me and Skills
  - Open social media links from the application using [Implicit Intents](https://developer.android.com/guide/components/intents-filters).
  - Use dark and light theme [Material 3](https://m3.material.io/) on the application.